IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 First copy the file `zeppelin_env.sh_template` to `zeppelin_env.sh`.
 Ensure that the value for `ZEPPELIN_PORT` is set a port that is available on the cluster.

+If you have installed anaconda python on all of your cluster nodes, uncomment the variables to in `zeppelin_env.sh` to point to your anaconda install.
+If you want tips for installing anaconda - see [here](./anaconda_setup.md)

 Then copy the file `shiro.ini_template` to `shiro.ini`.

 Next open a command prompt window: